unimpressedturtle/unimpressedturtle.github.io/README.md

 ### About

-Website for Unimpressed Turtle - [award winning](https://github.com/blog/1731-github-game-off-ii-winners) independent game developer.
+Website for Unimpressed Turtle - independent game developer based in San Francisco, CA.

 ### Live